mritunjaysingh1/MealApp/README.md

 # MealApp

-You can search meal by typing first letter or full name in serach box.
+You can search meal by typing first letter or full name in search box.

 To add any meal as favourite , click on heart button .
 And to remove from favourite again click on heart button.